srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ### BGP Peer

 Another mandatory custom resource (CR) MetalLB requires is `BGPPeer`.
-With `BGPPeer` CR we configure the BGP speaker part of the loadbalancer.
-Namely we set up the ASN numbers and peer address.
+With `BGPPeer` CR we configure the BGP speaker part of the load balancer.
+Namely, we set up the ASN numbers and peer address.

 Leaf switches are configured with a distributed L3 EVPN service where the same anycast-gw IP address (192.168.1.1/24 for K8s nodes subnet and 192.168.2.1/24 for clients subnet) is used.